-A screen consists from separate atoms which are interacting with particle under consideration.
-We do not take this interaction into account and will consider a screen as a system which is described by sole wavefunction Φ .
+A screen consists of separate atoms which are interacting with particle under consideration.
+If we do not take into account an atomic structure of the screen for a time, so as interaction between screen's atoms we may consider a screen as a system which is described by sole wavefunction Φ .
 If one denotes wavefunction of particle as Ψ , then amplitude of probability of finding a particle in definite point of the screen looks like as $\Phi\Psi$.
 In order to extremely simplify a problem we consider the screen as one-dimensional one along x, 0 < x < L, with its longitude L. We neglect dependence of Ψ from all co-ordinates beside x.
-It is obviously that for x < 0 and looks like as one-dimensional box with infinite depth.
+It is obviously that for x < 0 and for x > L $\phi = 0$.
+Under this conditions φ obeys Schrödinger equation in potential V(x) which looks like one-dimensional box with infinite depth.
 Registration of particle by screen means that particle has been captured by screen.
 Precision of registration depends on what eigenstates of a screen take part in formation of particle's wave packet.
 The fact that particle hits (or doesn't hit) the screen brings one bit of information.
 Registration of particle in the right or left side of the screen needs one bit of information too.
-Generally, registration of particle with precision L/N, where $N=2^s$, s is integer, needs s+1 bits of information.
-Handling of arbitrary amount of information is connected with energy expenditures [3].
-Particle itself can't bring this energy, in other case observation of its collision with the screen will violate the law of energy conservation [3].
+Generally, registration of particle within screen with precision L/N, where $N=2^{s}$, s is integer, needs s + 1 bits of information2.
+Handling of arbitrary amount of information is connected with energy expenditures [6].
+Particle itself can't bring this energy, in other case observation of its collision with the screen will violate the law of energy conservation [6].
 Thus, measuring device, i.e. the screen, must deliver energy which is needed for information handling from its own stocks.
-For the purpose of provisioning desirable precision of measuring Δx , it is needed to prepare initial state of the screen, i.e., Φ in a form of wave packet which size doesn't exceed Δx .
-It can be done with the help of superposition of screen's eigenstates Φ_n , which corresponds to n - th quantum level in given potential V(x) ($1 \le n \le N$, $N \sim L/\Delta x$ - number of eigenstates in superposition)3.
+For the purpose of provisioning desirable precision of measuring Δx , it is needed to prepare initial state of the screen, i.e., φ in a form of wave packet whose size doesn't exceed Δx .
+It can be done with the help of superposition of screen's eigenstates Φ_n , which corresponds to n - th quantum level for particle with mass m in given potential V(x) (1 $\leq n \leq N$, $N \sim L/\Delta x$ - number of eigenstates in superposition)3.
 Later this wave packet will evolve changing its shape.
 Size of character domains of its amplitude will be of the order of size of the region of initial packet's localization Δx .
 In other words, evolution of the wave packet has week influence on precision of place of particle's registration.